Skip to content

 • remove badly affected leaves; stabilise care conditions

 • Structural reflectance: “silver” effects in many leaves come from surface and tissue structure that scatters light.
-Under lower light, greener pigments can read stronger and mask the effect.
+Under lower light, green pigmentation can become more visually dominant and soften the silver effect.

 • Variegation: pattern is genetic; brighter light mainly supports the plant’s energy budget so variegated sectors can persist.